Strongly lensed supernovae as a self-sufficient probe of the distance duality relation: Methodology and results

 The errors in the reconstruction are calculated using the path integral approach of Refs.~\cite{Nesseris:2012tt,Nesseris:2013bia}.
 In this approach the error regions are estimated by integrating the likelihood over all functions of the functional space scanned by the GA.
 This method has been validated by comparing its error estimates against bootstrap Monte Carlo and Fisher matrix errors \cite{Nesseris:2012tt}.
 Finally, here we use the publicly available code \texttt{Genetic Algorithms}\footnote{\url{https://github.com/snesseris/Genetic-Algorithms}}.

 The results of the GA reconstruction can be seen in \autoref{fig:garesults}.
-The left column show the reconstructions for 20 lenses, while the right column shows the case of 100 lenses.
+In the left column we show the reconstructions for 20 lenses, while in the right column we show the case for 100 lenses.
 The mocks in the top row were made with $\epsilon=0$, the ones in the middle row with $\epsilon=0.01$, while the ones in the bottom row with $\epsilon=0.05$.
-As can be seen, in both cases of the 20 and 100 lenses, the GA is able to correctly recover the underlying fiducial model, shown with a dashed line in each of the panels, within the errors.
+As can be seen, in both cases of the 20 and 100 lenses, the GA is able to correctly recover within the errors the underlying fiducial model $\eta_\textrm{fid}(z)=\log_{10}(1+z)^{\epsilon_0}$, shown with a dashed line in each of the panels.

-Specifically we find that in the case of the 20 lenses the GA is able to predict the fiducial model very well up to $z\sim 1.2$, where the bulk of the data points are, while in higher redshifts it is roughly $1\sigma$ away from the true model.
-Similarly, in the case of the 100 lenses the GA reconstruction remains very close to the fiducial model until $z\sim 1.6$, while at higher redshifts it then deviates up to $2\sigma$ from the true model.
+Specifically, we find that in the case of the 20 lenses the GA is able to predict the fiducial model very well across all redshifts, albeit with a small tension at high redshifts ($z\gtrsim 1.4$) due to the lack of points.
+On the other hand, in the case of the 100 lenses the GA reconstruction remains very close to the fiducial model at all redshifts.